 The Keeper Administrator can enforce the method of 2FA, how long the tokens stay valid and other related settings.
 Policies can be enforced at the role-level, so different policies can apply to different sets of users.

-Certain 2FA methods such as Duo Security and RSA SecurID require the Keeper administrator to login to the Admin Console and perform up-front configuration.
-To access the Two-Factor Authentication configuration, visit the 2FA tab of the Keeper Admin Console for the selected Node.
+Certain 2FA methods such as Duo Security and RSA SecurID, require the Keeper administrator to login to the Admin Console and perform up-front configuration.
+To access the Two-Factor Authentication configuration, navigate to the 2FA tab in the Keeper Admin Console for the selected Node.
 2FA methods and token retention behavior can also be enforced from the Role Enforcement policy screen.
 Role enforcement policies can enforce the use of 2FA channels on the specific node.
 Therefore, different nodes can be provisioned with different 2FA methods.

 Keeper DNA uses the connected devices you own to create your unique profile which serves as a second factor to verify your identity and log you in.
 Keeper supports Apple Watch and Android Wear devices.
-To enable Keeper DNA 2FA method, visit Settings > Two-Factor Authentication on your iPhone or Android Keeper app and choose Smartwatch (KeeperDNA) as your method.
+To enable the Smartwatch (KeeperDNA) method, from your mobile device, tap Settings > Two-Factor Authentication and chose Smartwatch (KeeperDNA) as your method.

 Keeper's certified backend integration with RSA SecurID can be configured by Keeper's engineering team for your account.
 To enable RSA SecurID, additional customer integration points are necessary.
 Please contact your Keeper account manager to initiate this integration at firstname.lastname@example.org.

-Keeper has built a tight integration into the Duo Security API which is fully integrated into all of our device platforms.
-Push and SMS methods are supported.
-To activate Duo Security, follow the below steps:
+Keeper has built a tight integration into the DUO Security API which is fully integrated into all of our device platforms.
+Both push and SMS methods are supported.
+To activate DUO Security, use take the following steps:

-Select Protect An Application to bring up a list of applications.
-Then select Keeper Security from the list.
+Select Protect An Application to display a list of applications, then select Keeper Security from the list.

-Copy the provided credentials from Duo's website (including the Secret Key which needs to be selected to view)
+Copy the provided credentials from Duo's site (including the Secret Key which must be selected to view)

-Return to Keeper's admin console and select on the 2FA tab.
-Select on the gear icon under Duo and paste in the info copied information from Duo's site.
-Slide the switch to enable and select save.
+Return to Keeper's Admin Console and select the 2FA tab.
+Select the gear icon under DUO and paste the copied credentials from DUO's site.
+Toggle the Enable switch "on" and click Save to finish.

-Once activated, each individual user can enroll in Duo by logging into their Keeper app and going to Keeper's Settings or DNA screen, select One-Time Passcodes (or Two-Factor Authentication) and selecting Duo Security.
-User is walked through a process to activate their device.
+Once activated, each individual user can enroll in DUO by logging into their Keeper app and navigating to their Security Settings and enabling DUO Security.
+The user is then walked through a process to activate their device.

 Setup and activate a standard 2FA method.
 This will be used as a backup method when your Security Key is not supported or not available.
-Google Auth or TOTP should be used as the fallback method instead of SMS otherwise you will get a SMS code every time you login with the security key.
+Google Auth or TOTP should be used a backup method rather than SMS, otherwise you will receive an SMS code every time you login with the Security Key.
 Keeper recommends using a TOTP (Google Auth or equivalent) generator for two-factor authentication to eliminate the possibility of SIM takeover attacks.

-Follow the on-screen prompts and give your Security Key a name and select Register.
+Follow the on-screen prompts, provide a name for your Security Key and select Register.